Input Signal Edge Detection using Software

 In the digital design, sometimes we need to detect the transition from '0' to '1' or '1' to '0' of a signal.

-For example, suppose you design a counter with a input pin connected to a push button.
+For example, suppose you design a counter with an input pin connected to a push-button.
 When you push the button every time, the counter will count by one.
-The circuit diagram is shown as Figure 1.
+The circuit diagram is shown in Figure 1.

 Figure 1: Digital Counter

-In other words, the counter counts the number of times the switch transitions from open to close state.
+In other words, the counter counts the number of times the switch transitions from open to closed state.
 The pseudoscope is shown as follows:

 if (SW1 from open to close) counter ++;